-Adam: I think some of the bigger shows are kind of catching up but we want to kind of inspire more local shows to maybe look into having the option and so d/Deaf people can go and support local music as well as kind of the big names.
+Adam: I think some of the bigger shows are kind of catching up but we want to kind of inspire more local shows to maybe look into having the option and so deaf people can go and support local music as well as kind of the big names.

 Ahmed: So then do you think in terms of the smaller gigs and venues and stuff like that where maybe their budget is a little bit tighter, is it more difficult for them do you think, than the bigger artist for example?

 Adam: It is more difficult, but I think it’s something that in the long term is worth doing.